MarkMichon1/BitGlitter-Python/README.md

 default and only shows core status data during `read()` and `write()`.  `'debug'`  shows INFO level messages as well as lower level messages from the various processes.
 Boolean `False` disables logging altogether.

-`logging_screen_output=True` sets whether logging messages are displayed on the screen or not.
+`logging_stdout_output=True` sets whether logging messages are displayed on the screen or not.
 Only accepts type `bool`.
 Enabled by default.

-`logging_save_output=False` determines whether logging messages are saved as text files or not.
+`logging_txt_output=False` determines whether logging messages are saved as text files or not.
 Only accepts type `bool`.
 Disabled by default.
 If set to `True`, a log folder will be created, and text files will be automatically saved there.

 These default values have an 81KB/s transmission rate.
 This is only a starting point that should be pretty resistant to